jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 They are shortened to __In__, __Out__ and __Thru__.
 When a command’s parameter is __In__, it means that the command reads values from the parameter.
 When a command’s parameter is __Out__, it means that the command writes values to the parameter.
 When a command’s parameter is __Thru__, it means, that the command reads values and writes values to the parameter.
 Throughput functions as both input and output at the same time.

 When a command disposes objects after it is done, then those objects are called *downput*.
 Downput may have been input for sub-commands, or it could have been output of sub-commands.
 To the parent command, though, it is *downput*.
-Downput parameters will not be further considered here, because they do not have anything to do with parameter *passing*.
+Downput parameters might not be further considered here, because they do not have anything to do with parameter *passing*.

 Input values are written to the command right before the call.
 Output values are read right after the call.